-Residents of the Queens Road Estates Richmond are coming together with supporters and allies, such as Habitats & Heritage and LBRUT, to make the Queens Road Estates the best place for residents and wildlife to thrive.
+Supporters of Queens Road Estates Richmond are coming together with allies, inlcuding Habitats & Heritage, LBRUT, L&Q, the Richmond Foundation and Richmond Park, to make the Queens Road Estates a better place for wildlife and humans to live and thrive together.

 WILDLIFE CORRIDOR

-Plans are already underway for a Wildlife Corridor on the QRE.
-In summer 2025 a site visit from Habitats & Heritage identified a route for the corridor starting at Grove Road Gardens in the north, winding down Grove Road, past the Cambrian Community Centre, threading through the back of Reynold's Place and Hobart Place, and ending at the Amenity Land behind Sayers Walk and the Lass of Richmond Hill in the south.
+Plans are underway for a Wildlife Corridor running north to south from Grove Road Gardens, Grove Road, past the Cambrian Community Centre, the back of Reynold's Place and Hobart Place, and ending at the Amenity Land behind Sayers Walk and the Lass of Richmond Hill.

 RAIN GARDEN